 The truth-level jet was constructed from the primary particles of the PYTHIA event, defined as all particles with a proper decay length longer than 1\,cm, excluding daughters of these particles \cite{primaryParticleALICE}.
 We correct the jet \pT{} to include the ``missing" long-lived neutral particles.

 The detector-level jet in \pp{} collisions was constructed from the PYTHIA tracks and clusters at detector level.
 In \PbPb{} collisions, the detector-level jet was constructed from the ``hybrid" event consisting of both PYTHIA and \PbPb{} tracks and clusters at detector level.
-Studies of the centrality-dependence of tracking efficiency in a HIJING simulation demonstrated that the tracking efficiency is approximately 2\% lower in 0-10\% central \PbPb{} collisions compared to \pp{} collisions; accordingly, we randomly rejected 2\% of the PYTHIA tracks in the \PbPb{} case, independent of \pT{}.
-The average combinatorial background was subtracted as in 0-10\% central \PbPb{} MB data: we computed the event-by-event $\rho_{\mathrm{charged}}$ using only \PbPb{} tracks, and we applied the background scale factor obtained in \PbPb{} MB data; we assume that the combinatorial background from the \pp{} event is negligible.
+To account for the decreased tracking efficiency in \PbPb{} collisions, we randomly rejected 2\% of the PYTHIA tracks in the \PbPb{} case, independent of \pT{}.
+The average combinatorial background was subtracted as in 0-10\% central \PbPb{} data: we computed the event-by-event $\rho_{\mathrm{charged}}$ using only \PbPb{} tracks, and we applied the background scale factor obtained in \PbPb{} data; we assume that the combinatorial background from the \pp{} event is negligible.

 In order to fill the RM, we matched truth-level jets to detector-level jets by a geometrical matching procedure.
 In \pp{} collisions, if an accepted detector-level jet and an accepted PYTHIA jet were within $\Delta R<0.6R$, and they were both the closest jets to each other, then the jets were matched, and contribute to the RM.
 In \PbPb{} collisions, if an accepted hybrid jet and an accepted PYTHIA jet were within $\Delta R<1.5R$, and they were both the closest jets to each other, then the jets were matched, and contribute to the RM.
 The leading track requirement nullifies the need in \PbPb{} collisions for further criteria such as a shared momentum fraction requirement in order to generate accurate matches.
 The RM was generated with 5 \GeVc{} bin widths for \pTreco{} and 10 \GeVc{} widths for \pTtrue{}, and was normalized so as to preserve the number of jets upon unfolding.